Viscous, sugary, bitter, powerful

 2025-05-12

 Again I revisit this tea, this time in the Hongi Pot.
 The Impression is even more silky and viscous than last time.
 Bitterness remains, but on a comfortable level (unlike the very first sessions where it appeared to mask a lot of the brighter notes).
 Also, I notice more strongly then in previous session the sugary sweetness, adding a dimension of juicyness to the taste.
 Also I noticed a peppery fresh notes, and slight tingling on the tongue.
 Mineral herbal notes throughout.
 It does feel grown up and clean, like a solid tea.
-Though, bitterness may be not be for everybody’s cup, this one has nice complexity and also depth.
+Though, bitterness may be not be for everybody’s cup, this one has good complexity and rather strong qi.